Salesforce

 1. Perform routine maintenance – How Do I Inspect the Battery On My Home Standby Generator?

-2. Consult maintenance Schedule – ensure all maintenance tasks are up to date according to the maintenance schedule – see Where Can I Find the Maintenance Schedule for My Generac Home Standby Generator?
+2. Consult maintenance schedule – ensure all maintenance tasks are up to date according to the maintenance schedule – see Where Can I Find the Maintenance Schedule for My Generac Home Standby Generator?

 3. Document/record maintenance.